zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 we can incorporate the correction for the *microscopic* field into the *macroscopic* theory.

 In order to be able to use Equation 10.20, we need to determine both the density and the polarizability of the material.
-For an isotropic material composed of a single type of molecules, their product is given by the [Clausius–Mossotti relation](https://en.wikipedia.org/wiki/Clausius%E2%80%93Mossotti_relation):
+For an isotropic dielectric composed of a single type of molecules, their product is given by the [Clausius–Mossotti relation](https://en.wikipedia.org/wiki/Clausius%E2%80%93Mossotti_relation):

 $$ \tag{10.21}
 	\frac{\varepsilon\_r - 1}{\varepsilon\_r + 2} = \frac{1}{3} N \alpha\_m.